Timendus/chip-8/octo/README.md

 a lot more advanced.

 The code in this directory is here in the hope it will be inspiring or useful to someone.
-It is licensed under the GPLv3, just like the rest of the repository.
+It is licensed under the GPLv3, just like the rest of the repository, unless stated otherwise.